 In the near future solar cells with efficiencies of 30%-33% will be available commercially boosting the generated power even further into the range of 87 W to 96 W.

 • AOCS (Attitude and Orbit Control Subsystem) developments: The current AOCS system of the SSTL-100 makes use of sun sensors, magnetometers and reaction wheels to control its attitude.
 This system is adequate for the applications of the DMC.
-Due to its wide swath, geolocation is relatively simple and the 20-30 m GSD has no strict requirements on pointing control.
-However, the continuing increase of the resolution of the imager payload (in the past and the future) and the requirement to be able to off-point the spacecraft when a high resolution imager is accommodated on the platform will require an update to the AOCS system.
+Due to its wide swath, geolocation is relatively simple and the 20-30 m GSD has no strict requirements for pointing control.
+However, the continuing increase of the resolution of the imager payload (in the past and the future) and the requirement to be able to off-point the spacecraft when a high-resolution imager is accommodated on the platform will require an update to the AOCS system.

-- One of the new developments that has been included as a flight experiment on UK-DMC-2 are the FSS (Fine Sun Sensors).
-These sun sensors have minimal impact to the spacecraft and can be included inside the current sun sensor assembly.
+- One of the new developments that have been included as a flight experiment on UK-DMC-2 is the FSS (Fine Sun Sensors).
+These sun sensors have minimal impact on the spacecraft and can be included inside the current sun sensor assembly.
 The sun sensors are designed to have a pointing knowledge of 0.1º, which would improve the pointing of the spacecraft by an order of magnitude.
 As the moments of inertia of the SSTL-100 platform are relatively small, off-pointing maneuvers are possible by using the current reaction wheels and when sufficient settling time is allowed the fine sun sensors should give enough pointing knowledge to adequately geolocate the image taken by the imager payload.

 A further development that has been considered is the introduction of a star camera on the SSTL-100 platform.
 In the past, experimental star cameras have been included on the platform, but these sensors were not operated in-the-loop and had limited baffles. - In the future a star camera could be added to the AOCS system of the SSTL-100, which would improve the pointing knowledge especially when performing off-pointing maneuvers, but the mechanical impacts to the platform need to be assessed.